hbenedek/dial/data/readme.txt

 The first line in each instance contains five numbers.
 In order, they have the following meaning:
 - Number of vehicles
 - Number of requests
-- Maximum route duration
+- Maximum route duration (total duration of Vehicle's route cannot exceed this value)
 - Vehicle capacity
-- Maximum ride time
+- Maximum ride time (of a request)

 After the first lines follows 2n+2 lines defining the nodes in the instance.
 Nodes 0 and 2n+1 correspond to the start and end depot, nodes 1,...,n corresponds to pickup nodes and nodes n+1, ..., 2n corresponds to delivery nodes.
 Nodes